Before we get to the main point and list 10 best IoT cloud platforms, we first need to go back to the basics.

 - Amazon Kinesis

 They also have a software development kit (SDK) to help developer build applications to run on AWS.

-While Amazon probably has the most comprehensive service of all the cloud providers, it can also be quite expensive.
+While Amazon probably has the most comprehensive service of all the IoT platform providers, it can also be quite expensive.

 2. Microsoft Azure IoT Hub